lukemetz/PLLangVM/README.md

 Unfortunately as of now, we are only handling 32-bit integer types.

 <b>Next Steps:</b><br>
-Implement environments and closures using use of structures and pointers. <br>
+Implement environments and closures using structures and pointers. <br>
 Implement data types using structures (hopefully, unions) with encoded type information. <br>